 Anger, one of the five stages of grief first conceptualized by the renowned psychiatrist Elisabeth Kübler-Ross, is arguably one of the most difficult human emotions to deal with.
 Once you realize that you can't deny the loss of your loved one, you may start to feel anger or even rage.
-This is a normal part of the grieving process.
+The anger stage of grief is a normal part of the grieving process.

 If you have difficulty managing your anger, know that you don't have to suffer endlessly.
+How long grief lasts is different for each person.
 Implementing specific strategies can help you successfully move through this challenging phase of the grieving process.

 1. Allow Yourself to Feel Angry